 Online Writing Instruction

 The Writing Department provides online instruction in writing during the Fall and Winter sessions for York University students registered in courses in the Faculty of Liberal Arts and Professional Studies.
 You can send us the draft of a paper you're working on in a course, and one of our instructors will return it to you with comments and suggestions on its structure, organization, and argumentation.
-To learn more please review the etutor webpage.
+To learn more please go to the etutor webpage.

 Group Sessions & Workshops